janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 > &emsp; &emsp; &emsp; &emsp; beneath the knees of the gods. <br>
 > Ply over ply, thin glitter of water; <br>
 > Brook film bearing white petals. <br>

+The sunlight seems to transform a stream into crystals as it runs under a temple.
+The white petals, suggestive of sakura blossoms, hints that this temple may be Tamura's.

 > The pine at Takasago <br>
 > &emsp; &emsp; &emsp; &emsp; grows with the pine of Isé! <br>

+Pound ties Takasago Pine with the pines of Ise instead of the Suminoe Pine.

 > The water whirls up the bright pale sand in the spring’s mouth <br>
 > “Behold the Tree of the Visages!” <br>
 > Forked branch-tips, flaming as if with lotus. <br>